v2b1n/adi_to_qrz/README.md

 ## System requirements & installation instructions

 ### API-key
-To authenticate agains qrz.com a api-key for the logbook where you want to import your QSOs is needed.
-Right the first search result in https://www.google.de/search?q=qrz+logbook+api+key will lead you to QRZ.com forum where you will find the answer how to find the api-key.
+To authenticate agains qrz.com an api-key for the your logbook, where the QSOs will be imported, is needed.
+Right the first search result in https://www.google.de/search?q=qrz+logbook+api+key will lead you to QRZ.com forum where you will get the answer how to find the api-key.

 ### For Linux users